nikunjkabariya/faq-pack/README.md

   config/faq.php file
   ```

-- You can modify package's route in your application's faq route file, you can add/change prefix, groups, namespace etc...
+- You can modify package's route in your application's faq route file, you can add/change prefix, groups, namespace, middleware etc. If you override method in controller then make sure to change namespace for that particular route in this file.
   ```
   routes/faq.php file
   ```